 Call: 01428 606616

-Dentist, Dr Simon Nery of Buckinghamshire, purchased the car on the 25th February 2005 with 17,500 miles, using Hampshire Ferrari agents Meridien Modena, for maintenance.
+Dentist, Dr Simon Nery, purchased the car on the 25th February 2005 with 17,500 miles, using Hampshire Ferrari agents Meridien Modena, for maintenance.

 The car is complete with a fully stamped replacement service book, handbooks, wallet and tools.
 There is also a substantial history file of past invoices and MOT’s-summarised above.
 A new immobiliser/alarm system has also been fitted so that the car is complete with master and two slave immobilisers along with two keys as supplied new.
 The last owner upgraded the stereo system having a Becker Grand Prix (single CD player and i-pod connection)fitted.
 The car also benefits from Armourfend plastic coating to the front (bonnet, front bumper, side mirrors and side sills)